College of Science Commencement Registration

 1. How do I RSVP for the ceremony?

 Per the email invitation, go to http://cos2.arizona.edu/reg/ and follow the instructions.

-The ceremony begins at 10:00 a.m., and you will need to check-in at the front tables by the box office to get your name card.
-So to be safe, try to arrive an hour early to pick up your card.
+Please arrive by 8am, one hour before the ceremony begins.
+The ceremony begins at 9:00 a.m., and you will need to check-in at the front tables by the box office to get your name card.

 All graduates will be ushered to sit with their departments.

 8. How do we get up on stage to be recognized?

 You will be seated in Centennial Hall by department.
 An usher will signal your department to line up at the right of the stage.
 You will line up undergraduates first, followed by Master's students, followed by PhD's.
 You will hand your card to the person wearing the headphones at the top of the stairs.
 She will hand it back to you, and then you move forward and hand it to the name reader.
 Don't worry - it's very easy and goes very fast once you see it done the first time.

 9. When can I tell my family/friends to arrive at Centennial Hall?

 The doors to Centennial Hall will open at 8:00 a.m. and the ceremony starts at 9:00 a.m.

 10. Where do I tell my family/friends to park for the ceremony?